 - Stir in 1 1/8 cups (or 18 tablespoons) of borax into the water.
 If you’re making a bigger batch or have larger containers that you need to fill, the ratio of borax to water should be at least 3 tablespoons per 1 cup of water.
 If you don’t have a very saturated liquid, your crystals won’t form as well.
 So its better to have a bit more borax in your mixture than not enough.

 - Stir the borax in the hot water until the water is slightly cloudy and there is no longer borax settled at the bottom.

 - Pour the borax into your jars or other glass container.
-(Note that glass will work better than plastic, as the liquid will cool slower in glass than in plastic.)
+(Note: glass will work better than plastic, as the liquid cools slower in glass than in plastic.)

 - Add 15- 20 drops of food coloring to each jar.
-You do need a lot of food coloring for dramatic colors!
+You should use a lot of food coloring for dramatic colors.

 - Tie your pipe cleaners to a string and connect to a chopstick or pencil.

 - Hang your stick over the rim of the jar with pipe cleaner in your borax solution.

 - Sit back and wait — your crystals are now forming!
 Let your jars rest overnight and then inspect your crystals.

 - Take your crystals out of the jar and set to dry on a paper towel.

 - It’s your choice what you do with your crystals next!
 We tied ours to a stick to hang in the window as a beautiful spring-time sun catcher!

 - As mentioned above, it’s really important that you have a very saturated solution.
 The minimum ratio of borax to water should be 3 tablespoons of borax per 1 cup of water.